 But of course, you have to start somewhere.
-That’s what today’s post is all about.
+That’s where the power of positive thinking plays a major role in your success.
 Whether you’ve just been promoted into a leadership role, you’re launching your own company, or you want to become more intentional about effective team leadership, here are some foundational steps you can take.
+Its also critical that you understand that there is a major difference between a boss and a leader if you want to be effective.

 How to Be a Good Team Leader in 7 Key Steps